 Today, I thought I’d share more about each method.
 Roasting asparagus in the oven is probably my favorite.
 It gets golden and almost crispy in places, and with a nice sprinkle of kosher salt, I’m basically happy to eat those things like French fries.
 I love to grill asparagus too.
 It’s so easy, and the result is tender, just-right asparagus with a bit of char.
 Yum.

-You might want to steam or boil asparagus when you want a light, springy addition to salads or when you’re creating a simple side of marinated asparagus.
+You might want to boil asparagus when you want a light, springy addition to salads or when you’re creating a simple side of marinated asparagus.

 Any which way you cook your asparagus, you’ll be happy you did!
 Guaranteed.